xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 {--------------------------------------------------------------}
 ```

-To tie everything  together,  we need only modify procedure Block
+To tie everything  together,  we need only modify procedure `Block`
-to recognize the "keywords" for the  IF  and WHILE.
+to recognize the "keywords" for the  `IF`  and `WHILE`.
 As usual, we
 expand the definition of a block like so:

 ```bnf